goauthentik/authentik/website/docs/installation/docker-compose.md

 ## Configure for port 80/443

-By default, authentik listens on port 9000 for HTTP and 9443 for HTTPS.
-To change the default and instead use ports 80 and 443, you can set the following variables in `.env`:
+By default, authentik listens internally on port 9000 for HTTP and 9443 for HTTPS.
+To change the exposed ports to 80 and 443, you can set the following variables in `.env`:

 ```shell
 COMPOSE_PORT_HTTP=80